BENEDICT118/Skillharvest/README.md

 - You will have to highlight the whole data by pressing Ctrl+shift+forward 👉arrow and then press the downward 👇 arrow
 ![17287625660485391297630014183813](https://github.com/user-attachments/assets/e14242e4-084d-4600-82a0-c0f5d498c076)

+- After the data has been highlighted we go to the menu bar and click on insert, and then click on the pivot table.
+- After clicking on the pivot table